rachayita/OpsNotes/rust/rust.md

 - floating point values are treated just like generic parameters
   - without trait bounds beyond `Copy`

-## unsafe
-- unsafe superpower includes:
-  - dereference a pointer
-  - call an unsafe function or method
-  - access or modify a mutable static variable
-  - implement an unsafe trait
-  - access fields of union S
-- can create raw pointers in safe code
-  - but can't dereference raw pointers outside an unsafe block
-- creating a pointer does not harm
-  - unless we try to access value it points at might end up dealing with an invlid value
-- rust borrow checker can't understand that we are borrowing different parts of the slice
-  - it only know that we are borrowing from the same slice twice
-- use `extern` to facilitate Foreign Function Interface (FFI):
-  - way for programming language to define functions
-  - enables different programming languages to call those functions
-- orphan rule can be bypassed:
-  - using Newtype pattern using Wrapper struct to hold instance of the type
-  - if we want the Newtype to have every method the inner type has:
-    - implementing `Deref` on Wrapper to return the inner type would be a solution

 ## types
 - types are namespaces too
 - rust compiler gives very few guarantees about how it lays out types